About the course

 Structure, content and assessment

-The electives are taught by intensive weekend sessions or in other three- and/or four-day blocks of time spread throughout both years.
-All teaching will take place in Oxford and attendance is compulsory.
-The degree will feature a combination of forms of assessment.
-Tax Principles and Policy will be assessed by way of an exam in Oxford.
-Principles of International Taxation will be assessed by way of two 3,000-word assignments.
-The Tax Research Round Table course will be assessed by way of an extended essay.
-Elective courses typically will be assessed by way of two 3,000 word assignments.
-A 12,000-word dissertation in lieu of two elective courses is also available, with the permission of a programme director.
+The electives are taught in intensive weekend sessions or in four-day blocks of time spread throughout both years.
+All teaching takes place in Oxford and attendance is compulsory.
+The degree features a combination of forms of assessment.
+Tax Principles and Policy is assessed by way of an exam in Oxford.
+Principles of International Taxation is assessed by way of two 3,000-word assignments.
+The Tax Research Round Table course is assessed by way of an extended essay.
+Elective courses typically are assessed by way of two 3,000 word assignments.
+A 12,000- word dissertation in lieu of two elective courses is also available, with the permission of a programme director.

 Pattern of teaching, learning and supervision